+Section 5.3 - Air Quality:

-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D Е F Aesthetics (continued): AES-5: Materials used on building facades shall be non-reflective.
-Prior to development project approval DARM Х Air Quality: AIR-1: Projects that include five or more heavy-duty truck deliveries per day with sensitive receptors located within 300 feet of the truck loading area shall provide a screening analysis to determine if the project has the potential to exceed criteria pollutant concentration based standards and thresholds for NO2 and PM2.5.
-If projects exceed screening criteria, refined dispersion modeling and health risk assessment shall be accomplished and if needed, mitigation measures to reduce impacts shall be included in the project to reduce the impacts to the extent feasible.
-Mitigation measures include but are not limited to: Prior to development project approval DARM X Locate loading docks and truck access routes as far from sensitive receptors as reasonably possible considering site design limitations to comply with other City design standards.
-Post signs requiring drivers to limit idling to 5 minutes or less.
+MM AIR-1: Projects that include five or more heavy-duty truck ck Analysis to be deliveries per day with sensitive receptors located within 300 00 completed prior feet of the truck loading area shall provide a screening ng to-development analysis to determine if the project has the potential to exceed ed project approval; criteria pollutant concentration based standards and nd posting of signs thresholds for NO2 and PM2.5.
+If projects exceed screening ng to be completed criteria, refined dispersion modeling and health risk sk prior to use of assessment shall be accomplished and if needed, mitigation on truck unloading/ measures to reduce impacts shall be included in the project to to loading areas reduce the impacts to the extent feasible.
+Mitigation uc measures include but are not limited to:

+- Locate loading docks and truck access routes as far from sensitive receptors as reasonably possible considering site design limitations to comply with other City design standards. - Post signs requiring drivers to limit idling to 5 minutes or less.